 A detailed count of individual plants within the Williamtown SAP was undertaken during the November 2021 survey period.
-A total of 144 individuals were recorded.
+A total of 144 individuals were recorded, however, all were recorded within the DAREZ.

 8.5 Swift Parrot

 The Swift Parrot was not recorded during the May 2021 or November 2021 field surveys, however, Important Area Mapping for the species covers the northern portion of the Williamtown SAP.